 DIY skincare is probably one of the oldest trends out there.
-Especially for those wanting more organic or clean skincare, making your own concoctions can often be a safer option.
-However, we've been seeing an increase in DIY active treatments, like chemical peels, and this can be a real problem.
+Especially for those wanting more organic or clean skincare, making your own concoctions can often be safer.
+However, we've seen an increase in DIY active treatments, like chemical peels, which can be a real problem.

-Chemical peels and active treatments alike are formulated in laboratories by people who are highly educated in chemical science and biology.
-The fact that some people are now becoming chemists in their own bathroom with no formal qualification is pretty scary.
-We’re seeing an increase in emergencies where homemade chemical peels have caused some severe burns and damage to the delicate skin on our face.
-It's really important that you do not follow a homemade recipe for any active skincare treatments.
+Chemical peels and active treatments alike are formulated in laboratories by highly educated people in chemical science and biology.
+Some people are now becoming chemists in their bathroom with no formal qualification—and it's pretty scary.
+There's been an increase in emergencies where homemade chemical peels have caused severe burns and damage to the delicate skin on our faces.
+It's important not to follow a homemade recipe for any active skincare treatments.

 Dermaplaning, or shaving, the face is a technique skin professionals use to remove the top layer of debris from the skin using a surgical blade.
-This helps to facilitate the skin's natural shedding process, and it gives the skin a more youthful appearance.
-It also removes hair, leaving the surface of the skin smooth
+This helps facilitate the skin's natural shedding process, giving the skin a more youthful appearance.
+It also removes hair, leaving the surface of the skin smooth.

 The problem we're seeing is people doing this treatment at home.
-Having no professional guidance to tell you if you're doing it correctly, and when you even need it done are two reasons why it is potentially dangerous.
-Using this technique at home without guidance can cause your skin damage on a microscopic level, and can cause problems related to over-exfoliation.
+Having no professional guidance to tell you if you're doing it correctly and when you even need it done are two reasons why it is potentially dangerous.
+Using this technique at home without guidance can cause skin damage on a microscopic level and cause problems related to over-exfoliation.
 If you want to try dermaplaning, we recommend always seeing a professional who specializes in it.

 We've covered some great trends, some not-so-great trends.
-Now for some plain old stupid trends that you probably shouldn't try due to having no official merit.
+Now for some plain old stupid trends that you probably shouldn't try due to having any official merit.

 Deodorant as primer

-You can probably guess that this trend wasn’t started by a dermatologist with extensive skincare knowledge.
-While it makes sense that an anti-perspirant, used for stopping sweat, could help with the oils on our face, the formulations of a deodorant are not designed for the face.
-Not only that, but aluminium is the ingredient used to stop sweating, which some people claim can cause breast cancer.
-Not really an ingredient I want to put on my face.
-This trend doesn't even make any sense to us, because why not just use an actual primer?
-Unless you've run out and all you have is your deo stick… Hm, we'll pass, thanks.
+You can probably guess that a dermatologist didn't start this trend with extensive skincare knowledge.
+While it makes sense that an antiperspirant used for stopping sweat could help with the oils on our face, the formulations of deodorant are not designed for the face.
+Not only that, but aluminum is the ingredient used to stop sweating, which some people claim can cause breast cancer.
+This is not an ingredient I would put on my face.
+This trend doesn't even make sense to us.
+Why not just use an actual primer?
+Unless you've run out and all you have is your deo stick.
+Hm, we'll pass, thanks.

 Glue is not made for skin.
 Especially not our face, which is even more delicate than the rest of our body.
-Glue also contains toxic ingredients, Polyvinyl acetate and polyvinyl alcohol, which contain dangerous chemical additives including phthalates, lead, cadmium, and/or organotins.
+Glue also contains toxic ingredients, Polyvinyl acetate and polyvinyl alcohol, containing dangerous chemical additives including phthalates, lead, cadmium, and/or organotins.
 There are products out there that are designed to remove blackheads.
-Their whole purpose, their reason for existing is to remove blackheads, and they aren't even expensive.
+Their whole purpose, their reason for existing, is to remove blackheads, and they aren't even expensive.
 Never, ever, ever use glue on your face.
-Using regime that contains salicylic and glycolic acids, teamed with niacinamide can help keep blackheads at bay.
+Using a regime that contains salicylic and glycolic acids, teamed with niacinamide, can help keep blackheads at bay.

 Hemorrhoid cream for puffy eyes

 Not that we have tried this, but some people claim that this works—but only for a short period of time.
-However, it is completely unsafe to be applying anywhere near your eyes or face.
+However, it is entirely unsafe to be applying anywhere near your eyes or face.
 Hemorrhoid creams contain phenylephrine and hydrocortisone, ingredients that are far too harsh to be near your eyes.
-If you've got puffiness around the eyes, use an eye serum that specifically targets that.
+If you've got puffiness around the eyes, use an eye serum specifically targeting that.

 Using colored crayons for lips and eyes

 Just as we stated earlier, crayons are not formulated for use on skin.
-Eyes in particular need very specific care, and the makeup we use on it has to be hypoallergenic and gentle so it doesn't cause any irritation or harm to the delicate skin.
-The crayon itself can be quite harsh to apply to the thinner skin around the eyes.
-Our lips can handle a little more, and while crayons these days are formulated using safe ingredients (wax and coloring), it just isn't that effective to use crayon in lieu of a lipliner.
-If you really want to use crayons on your face, get Axiology's Balmies—crayons that are specifically formulated for the face.
+Eyes, in particular, need special care, and the makeup we use on them has to be hypoallergenic and gentle, so it doesn't cause any irritation or harm to the delicate skin.
+The crayon itself can be pretty harsh to apply to the thinner skin around the eyes.
+Our lips can handle a little more, and while crayons these days are formulated using safe ingredients (wax and coloring), it just isn't that effective to use a crayon in place of a lipliner.
+If you want to use crayons on your face, get Axiology's Balmies—crayons that are specifically formulated for the face.

-This is the latest trend coming in hot from TikTok influencer, model and actress (note, not a skincare specialist) Eli Withrow.
-She says to get a natural contour of your face without using products, just use various levels of SPF —higher on the high points, and lower on the low points, so when you tan (burn) your skin won't tan as quickly on the high points, giving a natural highlight.
+The latest trend is coming in hot from TikTok influencer, model, and actress (note, not a skincare specialist) Eli Withrow.
+She says to get a natural contour of your face without using products, just use various levels of SPF —higher on the high points and lower on the low points, so when you tan ( *ahem*burn) your skin, it won't tan as quickly on the high points, giving a natural highlight.

-Look, it sounds appealing to not have to wear makeup to get a "natural" contour.
-But to allow some of your skin to burn in order to get more of a contour is not safe for your skin, and it isn’t condoned by professionals.
-Use SPF on your face at all times, and if you're looking for that sun-kissed glow, try Āthr Beauty's Supernova Crushed Pure Diamond Highlighter—made from real diamonds!
+Look, it sounds appealing not to have to wear makeup to get a "natural" contour.
+But allowing some of your skin to burn to get a contour is not safe for your skin, and professionals wouldn't condone it.
+Use SPF on your face at all times, and if you're looking for that sun-kissed glow, try Āthr Beauty's Supernova Crushed Pure Diamond Highlighter—made from actual diamonds!

-Next time you want to try a trend in skincare, make sure you do your research first.
-Especially if it’s backed by your favorite TikTok star.
-It's always best to follow advice from those who actually know skin anatomy.
-That will keep your skin in top shape!
+Next time you want to try a trend in skincare, make sure you do your research first, especially if your favorite TikTok influencer made it up.
+It's always best to follow advice from those who know skin anatomy to keep your skin in top shape!